Progressive Party (Chile)

 The Progressive Party (Partido Progresista, PRO) was a political party in Chile.
 It was founded in 2010 by former Socialist deputy and presidential candidate Marco Enriquez-Ominami.
 It is the political successor of the coalition New Majority for Chile.

-The political party was composed by Enriquez-Ominami supporters in the presidential campaign of 2009, former members of the Concertación and other leftist political movements.
-After a process of collecting signatures, was enrolled in some regions.
+The political party was composed of Enriquez-Ominami supporters in the presidential campaign of 2009, former members of the Concertación, and other leftist political movements.
+After a process of collecting signatures, it was enrolled in some regions.

 The party saw minimal success, only winning a maximum of two seats in the Chamber of Deputies.

 It lost registration after failing to gain at least 5% of the popular vote in the 2021 parliamentary elections.

 The following is a list of the presidential candidates supported by the Progressive Party.
 (Information gathered from the Archive of Chilean Elections).